iamsourabh-in/Trip/README.md

 ### The key concepts here are:
 Any layer can only reference a layer below it and know nothing about what’s going on above.
 The use cases and entities are the heart of your application and should have a minimal set of external library dependencies.

+### Events
+The Vents are sgregated based on two types Domain Events and IntegrationEvents

 # Gateway